caramellya-mei/bdfd-wiki/src/guides/introduction/variables.md

 # Variables
 ## Introduction
 Variables are how we store data in BDFD.
 Data can be assigned to users, servers, channels, and globally.
-Each variable has two elements, which we will breakdown in this section.
+Each variable has two elements, which we will break down in this section.

 ### Variable Elements
 - `Name`: The name of the variable.
 This can't be modified by the bot, its used to "call" the current variable.